SESYNC-ci/netlogo-programming-lesson/docs/_slides/turtles.md

 ===

-## Understanding the setup procedure
+## Understanding the Setup Procedure

 What do these lines of code do?